prbaron/push_notifications/readme.md

 # Tutorial push notifications

-This repository provide a base to a PHP application with push notifications provided by socket.io.
+This repository provides a base code to a PHP application with push notifications provided by socket.io.

 # Technologies
  - *server* : Lumen